hack101/LearnToCode-Science-Literacy-Week/README.md

 What do you think this does?
 Remember, `hello` is just a label for `"Hello, world!"`.
-When we tell the computer `print(hello)`, we're telling it: go to the label `hello`, find the information that label refers to and print that informat.
+When we tell the computer `print(hello)`, we're telling it: go to the label `hello`, find the information that label refers to and print that information.

 Your labels can be anything with letters, numbers or underscores (as long as it doesn't start with a number)